yongjun21/Project2048/README.md

 4. Whenever a user swipe in one direction, more than one tiles may start moving simultaneously and a few state changes may be required (such as two tiles merging into a new tile with a different set of styles applied).
 All these concurrent events are managed by clever use of **transitionend** listeners and a **asyn** callbacks handler
 5. If you look carefully, you can see the tiles sliding behind the grid dividers rather than in front.
 This *window effect* is achieved by making use of a **SVG mask**
 6. Inclusion of a **viewport meta** tag ensures app display properly across different platforms
-7. Javescript's native touch interface does not interpret movements on the touchscreen so I coded my own **swipe detector**
+7. JaveScript's native touch interface does not interpret movements on the touchscreen so I coded my own **swipe detector**
 8. I also touched up my app with little details like a **favicon**

+**Extra:** I have refactored my code to take advantage of hardware accelerated CSS by changing out all the left/top positioning to **traslate(x, y)**.
+Expect to see fewer jank now when playing on a mobile browser.

 This game is designed to be playable on both desktop and mobile devices.
-Fire up your mobile browser and enter [http://2048.daburu.xyx](http://2048.daburu.xyz) and swipe away to 2048!
+Fire up your mobile browser, enter [http://2048.daburu.xyx](http://2048.daburu.xyz) and swipe away to 2048!

-Alternatively, I've included in this repo a version of this web app packed into an Android apk.
+Alternatively, I've included in this repo a version of this web app packed into an Android apk using Ionic.
 You can download the apk and install on your device and play it like a native Android app.
 Cool right?

 Enjoy playing =)